typescript-eslint/typescript-eslint/docs/getting-started/linting/README.md

 ### Community Configs

-Configuration exist solely to provide a comprehensive base config for you, with the intention that you add the config and it gives you an opinionated setup.
+Configurations exist solely to provide a comprehensive base config for you, with the intention that you add the config and it gives you an opinionated setup.
 Many configuration packages exist in the ESLint ecosystem.
 A few popular all-in-one configs are: